 I spent an unreasonable amount of time researching and buying a running watch.
-I ended up with a Fitbit Ionic Adidas Edition and would have recommended it if only it did what it advertised.
+I tried a Samsung, then a Fitbit Ionic Adidas Edition.
+I would have recommended the latter, if only it did what it advertised.
 After a lot of frustration, as of 2020 I am running with a Garmin Forerunner® 945, and haven’t looked back.

 Motivation for a Watch